Making Content Accessible

 self.activate_element(self.focus)

 We now have configurable keyboard navigation for both the browser and the web page content.
-And it involved writing barely any new code, instead mostly moving code from existing methods into new stand-alone ones.
+And it involved writing barely any new code, instead mostly moving code from existing methods into new standalone ones.
 The fact that keyboard navigation simplified, not complicated, our browser implementation is a common outcome: improving accessibility often involves generalizing and refining existing concepts, leading to more maintainable code overall.

 Why send the click event when an element is activated, instead of a special activate event?
 Internet Explorer did use a special activate event, and other browsers used to send a DOMActivate event, but modern standards require sending the click event even if the element was activated via keyboard, not via a click.
 This works better when the developers aren’t thinking much about accessibility and only register the click event listener.

-Indicating focus
+Indicating Focus

 Thanks to our keyboard shortcuts, users can now reach any link, button, or text entry from the keyboard.
 But if you try to use this to navigate a website, it’s a little hard to know which element is focused when.
 A visual indication—similar to the cursor we use on text inputs—would help sighted users know if they’ve reached the element they want or if they need to keep hitting Tab.
 In most browsers, this visual indication is a focus ring that outlines the focused element.